-When I first started working in the corporate world, I realized quickly how my wellbeing depended on my email box.
+When I first started working in the corporate world, I realized quickly how my wellbeing depended on my inbox.

-I would immediately answer emails as they came in; making myself way too available and at every client’s beck-and-call.
-I would feel my stress begin to rise when the number of email notifications begin to crawl upwards of 20.
-And I suddenly became frustrated when my emails were disorganized and out of order.
-My email was starting to take over my life.
+I would immediately answer e-mails as they came in; making myself way too available and at every client’s beck-and-call.
+I would feel my stress begin to rise when the number of notifications begin to crawl upwards of 20.
+And I suddenly became frustrated when my inbox were disorganized and out of order.
+My e-mail was starting to take over my life.

-The status of your email can make or break your mood.
-On one hand, it could be exciting to receive a long-awaited email from a potential client.
-On the other hand, you could be like me and become overwhelmed with the amount of emails in your mailbox.
+The status of your inbox can make or break your mood.
+On one hand, it could be exciting to receive a long-awaited e-mail from a potential client.
+On the other hand, you could be like me and become overwhelmed with the amount of messages in your mailbox.

 2. Create subfolders

 My biggest blessing is the ability to create subfolders in my mailbox.
 This system makes it extremely easy for me to stay organized when given a ton of e-mails.

 As e-mails come in, I leave them in my inbox until I can take an action.
 I then decide the action at hand; such as should I respond or delete?

 Once I am done with taking an action, I then move the e-mail thread into its respected folder.
 Each person or client that I interact with has their own e-mail folder.
 This makes it easy for me to track down old conversations if need-be and it gives me the ability to use my inbox as a “To-Do” list.